Marchu-un/Ziro-Brighthill-Bot/readme.md

 Ziro-Brighthill-Bot
-is a DnD gammemaster telegram bot
+is a gammemaster telegram bot

 main - mysorka